faudeltn/Kubernetes/README.md

 6. [Deployments](#deployments)

 ## ReplicaSets
 ReplicaSets are the primary method of managing Pod replicas and their lifecycle.
 This includes their scheduling, scaling, and deletion.
+Prova

 Their job is simple, always ensure the desired number of replicas that match the selector are running.